erdg/lol-picolisp/EXPLAIN.md

 ### Utilities
 The file starts with a few utility functions.

-'macro!' offers the non-splicing complement to `^` in 'macro'.
+'macro!' offers a non-splicing complement to `^` in 'macro'.
 NOTE - this has nothing to do with the impressive `defmacro!` from Let Over Lambda.
 ```
 : (macro! (let X _(+ 2 3) (* X X))) )
 -> 25
 ```
+It uses a naive code walker to look for underscore characters and insert the result of evaluating the following list in its place.
+It does this by transforming `_( ... )` to `^(list ( ... ))` and passing it to `macro`. `macro` then splices _that_ in, but it was `list`ed, so the net effect is 'placing' and not 'splicing'.
+So `macro!` rewrites the code that is passed to it so that `macro` understands it, all for a bit of syntax sugar.
+Sure make the code look sweet though lol.

 `groups-of` (`group` from PG's On Lisp) and `flat` (the PicoLisp version of `flatten` from On Lisp) are pretty self explanatory.
 ```